Search

 2. Managing Access:

-In recent years, authorities in Iraq and the Kurdistan Region (KRI) have increasingly targeted mobile media – censoring and destroying evidence collected during protests and disproportionately arresting witnesses that collected evidentiary photos and video footage.
+In recent years, authorities in Iraq and the Kurdistan Region (KRI) have increasingly targeted mobile media – removing or blocking content collected during protests and disproportionately detaining individuals who captured sensitive visual records.

 Encryption functions as a digital lock, allowing users to control who can access and decrypt their media.
-This prevents bad actors from accessing media even if they are able to intercept the communications.
+This prevents unauthorized access even if communications are intercepted.
 With Save, in addition to in-transit media encryption, users can choose to send media to a server with multiple layers of encryption such as Nextcloud or Owncloud servers.

 3. Preserving Evidence:

-In Ecuador, human rights defenders documenting violations of Indigenous people’s rights face a myriad of physical and digital threats that put them and their evidentiary media at risk.
+In Ecuador, documentarians focusing on Indigenous land protection face a myriad of physical and digital threats that put them and their media at risk.

-Encryption helps to secure media archives, which protects them from bad-actors over the long term.
+Encryption helps to secure media archives, protecting them from unauthorized access over the long term.

 Save benefits your media archives by offering additional protection against unauthorized access and the ability to easily store multiple copies of your media on different secure servers.

-At OpenArchive, we prioritize encryption in our tool Save because it helps protect sensitive media and its sources, manage data access, and protects evidence for long term preservation.
-Whether in Ukraine, Iraq, Ecuador, or anywhere injustice persists, encryption is crucial for preserving truth to power.
+At OpenArchive, we prioritize encryption in our tool Save because it helps protect sensitive media and its sources, manage data access, and preserve records for long-term access.
+Whether in Ukraine, Iraq, Ecuador, or anywhere people are documenting sensitive social issues, encryption is essential for protecting the integrity of that work.

-If you are actively documenting global injustices and human rights violations, learn more about OpenArchive’s Save app and how to join as a Decentralized Archivist Community partner.
+If you are actively documenting global events and community challenges, learn more about OpenArchive’s Save app and how to join as a Decentralized Archivist Community partner.